sauparna/trecbox/README.txt

- 	string constructed from a combination of the elements of the set of characters {T, D, N}, to specify the parts of a query to use; the Title, Description or Narrative or a combination of them. 'subset' is a file containig a subset of the query IDs of the queries in the 'query' file for that experiment.
+ 	string constructed from a combination of the elements of the set of characters {T, D, N}, to specify the parts of a query to use; the Title, Description or Narrative or a combination of them. 'subset' is a file containing a subset of the query IDs of the queries in the 'query' file for that experiment.

  	[qrel] - The TREC qrel file.